Arpit21345/UnityBoard/docs/15-discussion-permissions-plan.md

 Goal: Group chat scoped to a Project (no private DMs), with clear permissions for Owners/Admins vs Members.

-Decision (Aug 23, 2025)
-- Pause all Discussion work until after Sept 1 (credit renewal).
-- Re-scope to a simple, real-time group chat per project (Discord/WhatsApp style):
-	- One socket-backed room per project (no threads, no tags initially).
-	- Messages are broadcast to room members; basic history persisted.
-	- Owner/Admin minimal moderation (e.g., delete message) only if needed.
-- No coupling with other modules.
-Keep it isolated and simple.

-Current status
-- A basic HTTP-based threaded discussion exists with moderation (pin/lock) and soft-delete.
-- Single-room UI mode is available, but full real-time is not implemented.
-- Work is PAUSED; do not add more features until Sept 1.

 Scope
 - One shared Discussion space per project (multi-thread or single-room variant).
 No private messages.
 - Threads act like topics within the project chat.
 Messages belong to threads.